Stark1JR/deimos-75-scripts/README.md

-for these scripts to work place 3 trigger then in variable of the triggers name them ground heli and jets after that set activation to anybody and activation type to present tick server only then in condition of the trigger delete this then place this code into it call{{_x iskindof "landvehicle" && speed _x < 1} count thislist > 0  } this would be for ground and this for helicopter call{{_x iskindof "helicopter" && isTouchingGround _x && speed _x < 1} count thislist > 0  } then in the on activation place this
+for these scripts to work place 3 trigger then in variable of the triggers name them ground heli and jets after that set activation to anyplayer and activation type to present tick server only then in condition of the trigger delete this then place this code into it call{{_x iskindof "landvehicle" && speed _x < 1} count thislist > 0  } this would be for ground and this for helicopter call{{_x iskindof "helicopter" && isTouchingGround _x && speed _x < 1} count thislist > 0  } then in the on activation place this